coreinfrastructure/best-practices-badge/criteria.md

 that follow these best practices can voluntarily self-certify and show a badge.
 A tool will automatically evaluate criteria in some cases.

-No practice or set of practices guarantees that software will have absolutely no defects or no vulnerabilities;
+There is no set of practices that can guarantee that software will never have defects or vulnerabilities;
-even formal methods can fail if the specification is wrong.
+even formal methods can fail if the specification or assumptions are wrong.
-However, following best practices can help.
+However, following best practices can help improve the results of OSS projects.
 For example, some practices enable multi-person review before release that can help find otherwise hard-to-find vulnerabilities.
 These best practices were created to encourage OSS projects to